MileHacker Logo

 Cultural Excursions

-Cultural fabric of the region is present in rural communities and historical sites outside the main park.
+The cultural makeup of this region is present in rural communities and historical sites outside the main park.

 Wears Valley, TN

-A less developed valley with a glimpse of rural life, scenic farms, and local shops.
+A less developed valley with a glimpse of agrarian life, scenic farms, and local shops.
 Find local produce and crafts.

 Cherokee Indian Reservation Qualla Boundary, NC

-Explore the Oconaluftee Indian Village, Museum of the Cherokee Indian, and traditional crafts.
+Explore the Oconaluftee Indian Village, Gallery of the Cherokee Indian, and traditional crafts.
 A deep dive into Cherokee culture.

 Dandridge, TN